haagahelia/ohke-teknologiat/01_docker/DevOpsWithDocker_1a/DevOpsWithDocker_Part1a_learning_notes.md

 # DevOps with Docker - Learning notes of Part 1a, sections 4-6

+(Example learning notes you could do to 1. stay awake/focus 2. process the issues 3. possibly have something to go back to to recap the issues)

 Docker documentation! https://docs.docker.com/
 Docker Desktop > Learning Center
      - look at e.g. containers and then lower part of view